Wal-Mart's new light bulbs have a dark side

 Yet a little-noticed announcement from GE (GE) changes everything.

-Wal-Mart's new Great Value LED lights, made by GE, are priced under $10, which is crucial in two respects.
+Wal-Mart's new Great Value LED lights, made by privately held TCP Inc., are priced under $10, which is crucial in two respects.
 It's a price point that lures many more consumers to make the change, considering these bulbs can now pay for themselves in terms of power consumption in just two or three years.
 And it's a nightmare price point for Cree, which appears hard-pressed to make profits at such a price.

 At least that's the view of Piper Jaffray's Jagadish Iyer: "At a $10 price point, we see a big squeeze on profitability at least initially for the OEMs, as we have highlighted in the case of Cree, where we think its light bulbs currently carry negative gross margins."